kiShubham/suggaAssignment/README.md

 ### 2. Backend Architecture: MVCS

 Routes:
-Define routes for tasks in separate files under the routes folder.
+Defined routes for tasks in separate files under the routes folder.
 Use Express Router to handle routing.

 Controllers:
-Create controller functions for handling requests related to tasks.
+Created controller functions for handling requests related to tasks.
 These functions will interact with services and send responses.

 Services: